Wolfmyths/Myth-Mod-Manager/README.md

 # Features

-Disable mods you don't want to use at the moment, and if you want to take it a step further, even delete them from your computer.
+* Disable mods you don't want to use at the moment, and if you want to take it a step further, even delete them from your computer.

-Automatic installation by
+    + *This feature is good for testing out which mod is crashing the game!*

-dragging and dropping files into the program.
+* Automatic installation by dragging and dropping files into the program.
-This also includes automatic unzipping.
+    + This also includes automatic unzipping.

-*You still have to choose where the mod needs to go*
+    + *You still have to choose what type of mod it is (mods, mod_overrides, maps)*

-Easy to access buttons for your game directory and starting the game.
+* Easy to access buttons for your game directory and starting the game.

-Search bar to find the mod you're looking for in seconds
+* Search bar to find the mod you're looking for in seconds

-Backup all of your mods and package it into a compressed file.
+* Backup all of your mods and package it into a compressed file.

 In the future there will be profiles so stay tuned for that 😁